- Sizes: WS, WM, WL, WXL (see chart)

 > Hyperactive fabric has been tested to a maximum UPF 50+.
 In practical terms this extends your no-burn time by 50 times over bare skin.
 Designs with a stand-up collar and long sleeves maximise protection from the sun's UV rays.
 Yank 'em up if it gets too stifling.

 > HyperActive tops enjoy a warm machine wash.
-Try to avoid cold-water detergents and those with bleach.
+Try to avoid cold-water detergents and those with bleach or fabric softener.
 The cold-water varieties have little enzymes that are super-charged to brave the cold but can damage technical fabrics and cause skin irritation.
 Bleach strips the dye and may also cause irritation.
 As a rule of thumb, product that is easy on the planet is also easy on your body.
 Select a mild plant-based soap like Ecover, Ecostore, Earthwise or Aware.

 > Hand washing is sometimes the only option on tour, but a washing machine rinses more thoroughly and is preferable if you have the choice.